ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/stewart-blood-red-roses-giveaway.markdown

   \ inspiration has returned in full and the creative juices, and songs, have been\
   \ flowing.
 The new songs fearlessly address life’s thornier issues from first infatuation\
   \ to our final words to a friend, and all the agonies and ecstasies along the way.</p>\r\
   \n<p>Looking forward to hearing Rod’s songs?
-Enter the form below for a chance ton\
+Enter the form below for a chance to\
-  \ win and enjoy his lovely warm rasp voice anywhere!</p>"
+  \ win Rod Stewart Blood Red Roses CD and enjoy his lovely warm rasp voice anywhere!</p>"
-entry-title: "Win Rod Stewart Blood Red Roses!"
+entry-title: "Win Rod Stewart Blood Red Roses CD!"
 entry-content: "Enter the draw to win Rod Stewart Blood Red Roses by completing the\
   \ form below before 23:59 on 26th of November 2018."
 has-winner: false
-prize-description: "Rod Stewart Blood Red Roses."
+prize-description: "Rod Stewart Blood Red Roses CD."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\
   \ is also available on: http://club.expressly.io/competitons/rod-stewart-blood-red-roses-giveaway"
 ---